progmaticltd/homebox/docs/jabber-configuration.md

 The default configuration for the Jabber server comes with the following options:

-- Installed by default
+- Installed by default.
-- Server to server communication active and public by default
+- Server to server communication active and public by default.
-- Socks proxy to transfer files
+- Socks proxy to transfer files.
-- HTTP upload for offline file transfer
+- HTTPs upload for offline file transfer.

 Default options for the Jabber server: